 At the 16-18 December 2013 Open Consultation Meeting, a proposal was made to add, in square brackets, a new item 2(l) to Action Line C5 of the Vision (document V2-C-ALC5) and that proposal was displayed on the screen.
 The published document does not correctly reflect the proposal.
 Paragraph item 2(l) of V2-C-ALC5 should read:

-2(l)
+2(l) [Recognize the need for international agreement to cooperate on security matters and to avoid unilateral assertions of national laws and to avoid extra-territorial actions.
+In this context, states shall individually and collectively endeavour to ensure the security and robustness of international telecommunication networks in a manner that respects and upholds their human rights obligations, and they should consider best practices regarding human rights, in particular those put forward by civil society organizations.]